The Tale of the Tortoise and the Birds: A Yoruba Folk Story of Cunning and Consequences

 OSITA RICH

 Osita Emmanuel Rich is an entrepreneur, business strategist, and advocate for Nigeria’s untapped potential.
 With a degree in Computer Science and a deep understanding of business systems, Osita uses technology and innovation to drive sustainable growth in Nigeria and across Africa.
 His ventures focus on fintech, agribusiness, and technology, aiming to create both economic progress and social impact.
-As the founder of several successful businesses, Osita is committed to Nigeria’s future and believes the country can lead on the global stage.
-His work aligns with the mission of GoodNewsNigeria, established in 2011, to share uplifting stories and showcase Nigeria’s transformative potential.
+As entrepreneur per excellence who has worked with several organizations, Osita is committed to Nigeria’s future and believes the country can lead on the global stage.
+His work aligns with the mission of GoodNewsNigeria, which he established in 2011, to share uplifting stories and showcase Nigeria’s transformative potential.
 By amplifying success stories, GoodNewsNigeria.com inspires innovation, empowers entrepreneurs, and highlights the vast opportunities available within the nation.
 Osita’s expertise spans business strategy, business intelligence, and consultancy.
 He helps organizations optimize operations through data-driven insights and strategic planning, using technology to improve efficiency and drive growth.
 Focused on fintech and agribusiness solutions, he advises startups and established businesses on scaling and market expansion, with an emphasis on social impact.
 Osita believes that Nigeria’s entrepreneurial ecosystem is key to the nation’s prosperity.
 He is passionate about mentoring young founders, empowering them to leverage innovation and build impactful businesses that contribute to Nigeria’s growth and development.

 Related Posts